hak5/usbrubberducky-payloads/payloads/library/exfiltration/edit2exfil/README.md

 **The payload builds a bash script (.e2e.sh) that performs multiple tasks in the following order:**

 1. a `net_check` conditional statement is utilized to see if the machine has internet connectivity.
 This is acheived by sending a `PING` to [Hak5.org](https://hak5.org).
 If `PING` was **NOT** successful, the script exits and will be ran again in 24 hours by default (or the next scheduled time of your choosing).
 If the `PING` **WAS** successful, the script moves to a secondary conditional statement >
-2. a `file_check` conditional statement is utilized to see if the following document file types have been modified (edited) in the past 24 hours: `.txt, .pdf, .docx, .doc, .csv, .xlsx, .png, .jpg, .jpeg, .sh`.
-If there are **NOT** any documents (with the previous file types) that have been modified in the past 24 hours, the script exits and will be ran again in 24 hours by default (or the next scheduled time of your choosing), else >
+2. a `file_check` conditional statement is utilized to see if the following document file types have been modified (edited) in the past 24 hours in the /home directory (recursively): `.txt, .pdf, .docx, .doc, .csv, .xlsx, .png, .jpg, .jpeg, .sh`.
+If there are **NOT** any documents (with the previous file types) that have been modified in the past 24 hours in the /home directory (recursively), the script exits and will be ran again in 24 hours by default (or the next scheduled time of your choosing), else >
 3. The files are tarballed (.loot.tar.gz) and placed (hidden) in the /home directory for exfiltration >
 4. The tarball is then exfiltrated via Discord webhook >
 5. The tarball is then `shredded` to obfuscate its' presence >